The National Feral Pig Action Plan

 - Address illegal feral pig hunting activities and their impacts.

 We will work closely with our stakeholders to tackle these issues together.

-The Co-ordinator is also leading the development and implementation of the National Feral Pig Action Plan.
-The National Feral Pig Action Plan will set out a range of actions to reduce feral pig impacts and enhance the effectiveness of their management by land managers, using integrated best practice management methods.
+The Co-ordinator is also leading the implementation of the National Feral Pig Action Plan.
+The National Feral Pig Action Plan sets out a range of actions to reduce feral pig impacts and enhance the effectiveness of their management by land managers, using integrated best practice management methods.
 The Plan supports coordinated and sustained action, capacity and capability over the long-term by land managers, working together.

 Meet the team implementing The Plan.